sri133/IDAI101_1000408_Sriprasath_Y1_Unit1_SA/README.md

 Thank You: Responds warmly to appreciation or gratitude from users.

+YOU CAN ASK QUESTIONS LIKE:
+   Where is the primary block?

+Can I know where the admin block is?

+Can I know where the admin block is?

+Where is the LKG class?

+Science block location pls

+Where is the Canteen located?

+What are the food items available in the canteen?

+I need school contact number

+Where is Humanities department?

+Is there any events today?

+Emergency number pls

+Can I know school timing?

+Is there any hostel option?

+What are the outdoor games available?

+Pls tell about your school

+I want to know the transport fees structure

+Indoor games list pls

+Provide the ECA details pls

+What are the musical classes available?

+Tell me about yourself

+Do classes have ac?

+Can I get the school location?

+You're amazing bro, thank you
 6. Entities Used

 The chatbot uses four types of entities to identify user keywords and respond accurately.